SiliconLabs/zigbee_applications/zigbee_door_lock_tutorial/Zigbee_7x/README.md

-We’ll need to include the zap-id.h file in our app.c file.
-This file contains the necessary ZCL macros.
+We’ll need to include the zap-id.h  and sl_simple_led_instances.h files in our app.c file.
+These files contain the necessary ZCL macros.
 In the emberAfMainInitCallback function, we must add a call as follows:
 ```c
   sl_zigbee_subscribe_to_zcl_commands(ZCL_DOOR_LOCK_CLUSTER_ID,